cthackers/adm-zip/APPNOTE.md

       Currently Version is set to the number 1.
 If there is a need to change this field, the version will be incremented.
-Changes may not be backward compatible so this extra field should not be used if the version is not recognized.
+Changes MAY NOT be backward compatible so this extra field SHOULD NOT be used if the version is not recognized.

       The NameCRC32 is the standard zip CRC32 checksum of the File Name